-Internal auditing may be undertaken to confirm that activities are carried out in accordance with the defined requirements set out in this EMP and relevant approvals.
+Internal auditing will be undertaken every 3 months during Project activities, and may also be undertaken at other times to confirm that activities are carried out in accordance with the defined requirements set out in this EMP and relevant approvals.
 Audits are initiated and completed by the GPC Environment team or by a suitably qualified auditor nominated by the GPC Environment team.
 Audit reports may be provided to GPC regulators as and when required.